If you’ve suffered an injury after a workplace accident, you may be confused about what to do next.

 When You Don’t Need a Workplace Injury Attorney in Austin

-After an accident, many people wonder, Should I get a lawyer for workers’ comp?
+After an accident, many people wonder, should I get a lawyer for workers’ comp?
 In some instances, you may not need the help of a lawyer.
-You may not need a lawyer if:

 - Your resulting injuries are obviously work-related;